S H A M E , S T I G M A, C O L O R E C T A L

 Disclosing sexual identity, gender identity, or preferred sexual practices to a healthcare provider, including a primary care provider or GI specialist, remains a challenge for many LGBTQ+ individuals.

-still perceived to linger in some healthcare settings, where individuals report experiencing dismissal of symptoms and concerns, or being 'brushed off' as irrelevant or briskly
+Because of this, LGBTQ+ individuals with GI conditions often report experiencing dismissal of symptoms and concerns, or being 'brushed off' as irrelevant or providers change the subject when concerns regarding sexual health arise.

-While completely understandable, this raises concerns as some sexual practices that may fall under the spectrum of bottoming such as fisting (anal penetration by a hand or fist), and the use of sex toys may present present unique implications for digestive or colorectal health, such as in the case of recent colorectal surgery or flare, and why providers should be comfortable discussing these topics.
+While completely understandable, this raises concerns as some sexual practices that may fall under the spectrum of bottoming such as fisting (anal penetration by a hand or fist), rimming, and the use of sex toys may present present unique implications for digestive or colorectal health, such as in the case of recent colorectal surgery or flare, and why providers (and partners!) should be comfortable discussing these topics.

 Dealing with Shame and Stigma as a Bottom with GI Disease